microsoft/Power-CAT-Copilot-Studio-Kit/README.md

 ## Support

-Although the underlying features and components used to build the Copilot Studio Accelerator are fully supported (such as Power Apps, Power Automate, Dataverse, Copilot Studio endpoints etc.), the accelerator itself represents an example implementation of these features.
+Although the underlying features and components used to build the Power CAT Copilot Studio Kit are fully supported (such as Power Apps, Power Automate, Dataverse, Copilot Studio endpoints etc.), the accelerator itself represents an example implementation of these features.
 Our customers, partners, and community can use and customize these features to implement capabilities in their organizations.

 If you face issues with:

-- **Using the Copilot Studio Accelerator**: Report your issue here https://github.com/microsoft/Powercat-Copilotstudio-Accelerator/issues.
+- **Using the Power CAT Copilot Studio Kit**: Report your issue here https://github.com/microsoft/Powercat-Copilotstudio-Accelerator/issues.
 Microsoft Support won't help you with issues related to the accelerator, but they will help with related, underlying platform and feature issues.
 - **The core Microsoft features**: Use your standard channel to contact Microsoft Support: [Get Help + Support](https://learn.microsoft.com/en-us/power-platform/admin/get-help-support)

 ## Submit a feature request